 BARKER DAM LOOP: This 1.1-mile loop trail is a popular hike in Joshua Tree that offers a pleasant change in scenery.
 The trail can be hit or miss for some, especially if the dam is low or has no water in it.
 It’s such a short walk that stopping by is an easy add-on to a Joshua Tree itinerary.
 Besides the dam, the trail also has unique rock formations, beautiful views, petroglyphs, and sometimes you can spot big horn sheep.

-ARCH ROCK NATURE TRAIL: This short 1.4-mile lollipop hike will take you to a 30 feet-high natural arch that you can climb around and take fun photos of together.
+ARCH ROCK NATURE TRAIL: This short 1.4-mile lollipop hike will take you to a 30-foot-high natural arch that you can climb around and take fun photos of together.
 We enjoyed scrambling the rocks and playing along the giant boulders.
 It is more of a “walk” through a giant boulder field than a classic hiking trail.

 SKULL ROCK TRAIL: This is a popular roadside attraction as everyone parks their car to get a photo of a large rock slightly resembling a skull.
-We checked out the skull but opted out of taking the Skull Rock Nature Trail, a 1.7-mile loop trail since we had just come from Arch Rock Nature Trail and it felt pretty similar.
-Also, it was crowded and the hike ran along the road so it didn’t feel too compelling to us.
+We checked out the skull but opted out of taking the Skull Rock Nature Trail, a 1.7-mile loop trail since we had just come from Arch Rock Nature Trail, and it felt pretty similar.
+Also, it was crowded, and the hike ran along the road, so it didn’t feel too compelling to us.
 Perhaps it would have been more attractive if there were fewer people or if we had done it before Arch Rock.

-RYAN MOUNTAIN: For a family looking for a more challenging hike, the 2.9-mile out and back hike takes you to one of the best views of the park.
+RYAN MOUNTAIN: For a family looking for a more challenging hike, the 2.9-mile out-and-back hike takes you to one of the best views of the park.
 It’s a moderately challenging hike with a 1062 feet elevation gain.
 The incline is steep, with most of it being rocky stairs, but the 360 views at the top make it worth the short burn.

 2. Rock Climbing